diginsight/blog/posts/20241214 - Handling Private Configurations in Public Repositories/index.md

 ## Troubleshooting & FAQ

 **Q: What if the private repo is not accessible?**
-A: Only configuration files from the public repository are considered by the startup sequence.
+A: Only configuration files from the public repository are considered by the startup sequence.<br>
-So the developer can adjust them replacing placeholders as reported by the public repository documentation and run the application without the private repository.
+As with any public repository, the developer can adjust them replacing placeholders as reported by the documentation and run the application without the private repository.

 **Q: What if configs are missing at runtime?**
 A: The app should log a clear error.
 Check that the environment variable or CI/CD copy step is correct.